 Amazon Product Manager Skills should not be generic and merely listed without putting some thought into it.
 Your skills section is probably the second most crucial part of your resume after the career synopsis.
 Amazon Product Manager skills requirements usually revolve around the user interface, customer experience, data analytics, and business value assessment fundamentals.
 A Skills Matrix is a smart way to present your skills repertoire to prospective hiring managers.
 The less generic, the better.

-What to Highlight in an Amazon Product Manager Resume
+What to Highlight in an Amazon PM Resume

 Interviews at Amazon are really challenging, but before you can even think about interviews, you need to create a kick-ass resume first and be attentive to the topics you need to highlight in your Amazon Product Manager resume.